rekmus/silgy/README.md

 As my wishes had come true, I decided to open my code and become famous.
 You're welcome.

+## IP2Location Demo

+Here: https://github.com/silgy/ip2loc is the simple demo project using Silgy to log visitors with their location in database.
+It uses [IP2Location™ LITE IP-COUNTRY](https://lite.ip2location.com/database/ip-country) free database.

 ## Node++ announcement

 I am starting working on Silgy's successor: [Node++](https://github.com/silgy/nodeplusplus).
 As I gathered a lot of experience from writing about 20 web applications myself and helping others, I feel I'm ready to take a bigger step to the new name and a few breaches that will, I believe, make Silgy applications better.
 No worries: I'll be supporting Silgy project for at least a year from the first Node++ stable release and will provide an automated conversion tool for existing applications, as I will need this myself.